dedoai/ddai-web-site/content/en/producers.md

 p1: "Your Datasets are valuable – capitalize on it.
 Respond to market demands, set competitive prices, and earn DedoAI tokens.
 Our blockchain technology ensures secure transactions and fair compensation."
 t2: 'Join dedoAI'
 t2SpanTitle: 'Marketplace'
-p2: "Sign up to begin earning compensation for your data contributions.
-Harness the value of your data by joining dedoAI Marketplace, a platform designed to enable individuals and organizations to securely share and monetize their data"
+p2: "Harness the value of your data by joining dedoAI Marketplace, a platform designed to enable individuals and organizations to securely share and monetize their data"
 cover: "/assets/images/roadmap-cover.webp"

 form: